AniketDandekar/Connect-Ansible-with-EC2-Instance/README.md

 ```

 Note:
-`#RRGGBB` become=True            <---- means i want to use become concept of becoming some other user.
+-become=True            <---- means i want to use become concept of becoming some other user.
-`#RRGGBB` become_method=sudo     <---- i want to become some other user to gain extra power to run cmd's by using "sudo"
+*become_method=sudo     <---- i want to become some other user to gain extra power to run cmd's by using "sudo"
-`#RRGGBB` become_user=root       <---- i want to become "root" user, you can change user name also as required.
++become_user=root       <---- i want to become "root" user, you can change user name also as required.
-`#RRGGBB`become_ask_pass=False  <---- means dont ask password to run cmd's after becoming some other user
+-become_ask_pass=False  <---- means dont ask password to run cmd's after becoming some other user
                               to work this option need to setup inventory.

 -----------------------------------------------------------------------------------------------------------------------------
 Step 5: Now create any playbook or run any ad-hoc cmd it will run in the ec2 instance.